apache/metron/metron-platform/metron-data-management/README.md

 ## Pruning Data from Elasticsearch

-**Note** - As of the Metron upgrade from Elasticsearch 2.x to 5.x, the included Data Pruner is no longer supported.
+**Note** - As of the Metron upgrade from Elasticsearch 2.3.3 to 5.6.2, the included Data Pruner is no longer supported.
 It is replaced in favor of the Curator utility provided by Elasticsearch.
+The current Curator version is 5.4 as of this version of Metron and does not match exactly with ES and Kibana.

 Elasticsearch provides tooling to prune index data through [Curator](https://www.elastic.co/guide/en/elasticsearch/client/curator/5.4/index.html).